shandrayu/ml-ops-ucu/engineering_journal.md

 ## TODO

 - Choose object detection model
   - Small.
-For example ,Nvidia Drive PX 2 has 16 GB LPDDR4.
+For example, Nvidia Drive PX 2 has 16 GB LPDDR4.
 - Can it be pretrained?
 - Training code (preferebly from pretrained)
 - Dataset filtering code (create pandas dataset from zenseact?)